 What Is an Asset Retirement Obligation?

-Let’s assume that you want to start a company that engages in fracking.
+For example, let's assume that you want to start a company that engages in fracking.
 You start your company by leasing three pieces of land.
 Each is a 40-year lease.
 The next step is to place equipment on each of those sites and start pumping.
 You probably won’t bring all three of your sites into service at the same time.
 Instead, you’ll stagger their in-service dates.

-If you have a business that deals with asset retirement obligations, you most certainly have other financial reporting complexities and probably already have an accountant who is taking these advanced concepts into consideration.
+If you have a business that deals with asset retirement obligations, you most likely have other financial reporting complexities and probably already have an accountant who is taking these advanced concepts into consideration.
 Seek advice from your CPA if you have concerns about accounting for your business’s future obligations.

 Why the ARO Rule Exists